 The admission process begins in early July each year and continues through the regular admission deadline.
 Prior to fall admissions, each applicant will have a staff review of their application reviewed upon receipt.
 To be eligible for review, each applicant must have a preferred minimum pre-pharmacy grade point average (GPA) of 3.0 on a 4-point scale on the list of prerequisite courses completed by the published deadline date each year.
 The pre-pharmacy grade point average (GPA) is calculated by considering only the last grade received for designated courses taken in the general requirements.
 Students making application shall have completed, or expect to complete, at least two full academic years of pre-pharmacy before entering the Pharm.D.. program in August.
-Completion of all prerequisite courses should be within the last seven (7) years, i.e., Fall 2018 minus 7 = Fall 2011, and will require a written request to have the Dean's approval for older course work.
+Coursework older than 7 years will be subject to further review.
 Courses will vary somewhat based on the curriculum offered at various schools.
 General requirements are as follows:

 General Chemistry (for majors), with lab 8 SCH\\

 Organic Chemistry, with lab 8 SCH\\

 General Physics (trig or calculus based), 4 SCH\\

 General Biology (for majors), with lab 8 SCH\\

 Microbiology, with lab 4 SCH\\

 Calculus 3 SCH\\

 Statistics 3 SCH\\

 Speech (public speaking) 3 SCH\\

-Economics, macro 3 SCH\\

 English Comp I 3 SCH\

 English Comp II 3 SCH\

 English Literature 3 SCH\

 Humanities/Social Sciences 15 SCH \ \\\